vfisikop/dingo/README.md

-To load the submodules that dingo uses, run
+To load the submodules that dingo-walk uses, run

 ````bash
 git submodule update --init